-ACCESS serves the needs of students who have a high degree of asynchrony between subjects.
-Both the abilities and needs of the candidate are considered during the application process.
+ACCESS serves the needs of highly gifted students many of whom have a high degree of asynchrony between subjects.

 ACCESS accepts applications from students in the Portland Public Schools District.
 The admission process complies with all federal and state statutes and regulations.